NVIDIA-Merlin/systems/examples/README.md

 Docker containers are available from the NVIDIA GPU Cloud.
 Access the catalog of containers at <http://ngc.nvidia.com/catalog/containers>.

-Use the following container to run the example notebook:
+We use the latest stable version of the [merlin-tensorflow](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/merlin/containers/merlin-tensorflow/tags) container to run the example notebooks.

-- Merlin TensorFlow Inference

 To run the example notebooks using Docker containers, perform the following steps:

 1. If you haven't already created a Docker volume to share models and datasets between containers, create the volume by running the following command: